Application training for the GE Voluson E8

 Up to 274 dB Dynamic Range

-The GE Voluson E8 is most impressive when you are viewing it’s (HD live) high resolution 4D images.
-HDlive is GE’s term for advanced 4D imaging in high definition.
-The resolution and detail of HD live versus traditional 4D is breathtaking.
-Think of when you first switched from a regular TV to an HD TV.
-Since GE launched HD live in 2012 several other manufacturers have created their own versions of HD 4D, but the Voluson E8 HD live is still the most popular.
-The detail, shading options, and fast frame rates are what keep GE in the lead for 4D.
-This extra 4D resolution gives Obstetricians a better volume assessment of the first trimester anatomy and also vascular structures.
-The resultant 4D images and movies can be exported in a variety of formats.
+The GE Voluson E8 has high-quality images in all settings, but the system is most impressive when you are viewing its HDlive high-resolution 4D images.
+HDlive is GE’s advanced 4D imaging in high definition.
+The resolution and detail of HDlive versus traditional 4D images are breathtaking and can improve the ultrasound’s efficiency in clinical applications.
+The difference can be compared to switching from an analog TV to an HD TV.
+Since GE launched HDlive in 2012, several other manufacturers have created their own versions of HD 4D imagery.
+However, the HDlive featured on the Voluson E8 is still the most popular.
+The detail, shading options, and fast frame rates of the Voluson E8 keep this ultrasound at the top of the pack for 4D ultrasounds.
+The enhanced 4D resolution on the Voluson E8 also enables obstetricians to have a better volume assessment of the first-trimester anatomy as well as vascular structures.
+The 4D images and movies generated by the Voluson E8 can also be exported in a variety of formats, making this one of the highest quality and most effective ultrasound systems for women’s health applications.

-The GE Voluson E8 is compatible with six matrix array transducers, including the amazing RM6C 4D convex, the RIC6-12-D 4D endocavitary, and the RM14L 4D linear.
-The Matrix array provides the highest resolution and best image quality available today.
-The E8 also offers a 50mm wide footprint linear probe specifically designed for breast imaging.
-The wider footprint allows scanning to be done in fewer passes.
-Strain based Elastography and Elastography Analysis (quantification analysis) is available for easy cyst detection and precise needle guided biopsies.
+The GE Voluson E8 is compatible with six matrix array transducers, including the RM6C 4D convex, RIC6-12-D 4D endocavitary, and RM14L 4D linear.
+Matrix array transducers provide the highest resolution and best image quality available today.
+The Voluson E8 also offers a 50mm wide footprint linear probe specifically designed for breast imaging.
+The wider footprint allows scanning to be accomplished in fewer passes.
+Strain based elastography and elastography analysis (quantification analysis) are also available on the Voluson E8 for easy cyst detection and precise needle-guided biopsies.

 SonoBiometry: A feature of the Voluson E8 that allows semi-automated biometry measurement for BPD, HC, AC, and FL.